 Based on the top holiday-shopping verticals such as Mass Market, Retail, Grocery, and Telecom, we looked at 4 to 5 of the top brands for each vertical to gauge footfall during the most critical weeks in November and December for holiday shopping.

 Our intelligence revealed December as being the month with the highest in-store foot traffic, especially the week before Christmas (Dec.
 Week 3).
 See below for a top-level view of the average footfall trends by week for each vertical.
-For a deeper dive into Clara’s capabilities and insights, please contact a Cuebiq sales representative for a custom report.
+For a deeper dive into the platform’s capabilities and insights, please contact a Cuebiq sales representative for a custom report.

 Are Advertisers Spending Enough in December?